-The camera bearing is the direction in which a vertical line on the map points, measured in degrees clockwise from north.
-Someone driving a car often turns a road map to align it with their direction of travel, while hikers using a map and compass usually orient the map so that a vertical line is pointing north.
-The Maps API lets you change a map's alignment or bearing.
-For example, a bearing of 90 degrees results in a map where the upwards direction points due east.
+The Maps API lets you change a map's bearing.
+For example, someone driving a car often turns a road map to align it with their direction of travel, while hikers using a map and compass usually orient the map so that a vertical line is pointing north.

 Tilt (viewing angle)

-The tilt defines the camera's position on an arc between directly over the map's center position and the surface of the Earth, measured in degrees from the nadir (the direction pointing directly below the camera).
+The tilt defines the camera's position on an arc directly over the map's center position, measured in degrees from the nadir (the direction pointing directly below the camera).
+A value of 0 corresponds to a camera pointed straight down.
+Values greater than 0 correspond to a camera that is pitched toward the horizon by the specified number of degrees.
 When you change the viewing angle, the map appears in perspective, with far-away features appearing smaller, and nearby features appearing larger.
 The following illustrations demonstrate this.

 In the images below, the viewing angle is 0 degrees.
 The first image shows a schematic of this; position 1 is the camera position, and position 2 is the current map position.
 The resulting map is shown below it.

 In the images below, the viewing angle is 45 degrees.
-Notice that the camera isn't tilted at 45 degrees; instead, it moves halfway along an arc between straight overhead (0 degrees) and the ground (90 degrees), to position 3.
-The camera is still pointing at the map's center point, but now the area represented by the line at position 4 is now visible.
+Notice that the camera moves halfway along an arc between straight overhead (0 degrees) and the ground (90 degrees), to position 3.
+The camera is still pointing at the map's center point, but the area represented by the line at position 4 is now visible.

 The map in this screenshot is still centered on the same point as in the original map, but more features have appeared at the top of the map.
 As you increase the angle beyond 45 degrees, features between the camera and the map position appear proportionally larger, while features beyond the map position appear proportionally smaller, yielding a three-dimensional effect.